BLB Solicitors

 How to reduce the chance of being gazumped

-• Discuss a “lock out agreement”: This is a contract between the parties agreeing that for a certain period of time, the buyer has the exclusive right to buy the property.
-There will be a modest cost involved in drawing up the agreement but it may well appeal to a seller looking for reassurance that you are in a position to proceed quickly.
+• Discuss a ‘lock out agreement’.
+This contract establishes that the buyer has the exclusive right to purchase for a specific period.
+There will be a modest cost associated with drafting the agreement.
+However, it may well appeal to a seller seeking reassurance that you are in a position to proceed swiftly.

 Home Buyer’s Protection Insurance